ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 English models were trained on.
 By replacing uncommon domain-specific terms with more common nouns from everyday English discourse, we have found that we can get substantial improvement in spaCy's ability to analyze medical texts.
-We have illustrations of this substitution process below.
+Several examples below illustrate this substitution process.

 The spaCy Dependency Parse
 --------------------------